yx1215/EHR/SEEHR Documentation.md

     - When we were designing the user cases, we did not consider the aspect of being user-friendly.
 Instead, the purpose of our design lied in how to connect the systems as a whole and make it function smoothly.
 Therefore, it resulted in user-unfriendly experiences like adding a medical history report.
 Consequently, we should have put the user-friendly design into consideration at every moment of conducting a design.
     - Last but not least, we did not have the document to keep the process of our work and to be referred at any time when we had confusion on the design.
 - **Reflection By Chongling Zhu**
+    - I mainly designed and built the message system and incorporated it into the main system, and also helped fix some bugs in the main system.
+I learned a lot in the development of this software engineering project.
+    - Firstly, I realized that practice makes perfect.
+I had learned a lot of front-end and back-end developing techniques in either previous coursework or internship experiences.
+This project gave me the opportunity to practice those techniques again.
+In the process, I found out that I previously had some wrong understandings on some usages of the frameworks, and I also master some novel usages of them.
+Though the practice, my skills got improved again.
+    - Secondly, I was mainly working on solo projects previously, where I took care of everything on my own and in my own way.
+However, this is a group project, where there's a division of work involved.
+So we need to agree on a lot of things at first, which is difficult because different people tend to have different opinions.
+Likewise, I found out that I may have some difficulties understanding codes written by other group members.
+All of the factors make it a real "software engineering" project, which gives me a bite of what would be like in my future careers.
+The project lets me learn how to communicate and work with other people to achieve something like "1+1>2."
+    - Last but not least, the course content itself had a good introduction to some basic concepts on software engineering, which not only broadens my understandings and also helps me better implement this project.
+In a word, it was a really great experience.